evuraan/Swipe/README.md

 ## Config

-Generate a sample config file with -s option.
+Generate a sample config file with -sampleCfg option.
 [Here are some other config examples.](https://github.com/evuraan/Swipe/issues/7)

 ```bash
 $ ./swipe -s